yegor256/blog/_drafts/how-to-write.md

 description: |
-  Here is a very simplified guideline for newbie academic writers like myself, to help you structure a paper the way that it won't surprise your reviewers too much.
+  Here is a very simplified guideline for newbie academic writers like myself, to help you structure a paper in a way that won't surprise your reviewers too much.
 keywords:
   - academic writing
   - scientific writing